Kiampr/intro-to-genai-in-python/README.md

     If you make code changes to the chatbot logic while the app is running, you need to kill and restart it.
 Do this by issuing Ctrl-C in the terminal - simply closing the webpage is not enough, since the streamlit server continues to run!

-1. Alternatively, each lesson can be run in console mode
+1. Alternatively, each exercise can be run in console mode

     ```powershell
-    uv run step-5
+    uv run exercise-5
     ```

     or a corresponding solution

     ```powershell
-    uv run step-5-solution
+    uv run solution-5
     ```